 Development proposals must respect and where possible enhance the quality, character, distinctiveness and amenity value of the local landscape.
-Development proposals shall demonstrate how they have had regard to the details of key landscape characteristics as incorporated within the Wilsden Design Code and covered in Policy W/HO4.
+Details of key landscape characteristics are incorporated with the Wilsden Design Code and are covered by Policy W/HO4.

 4.5 Important Views and Vistas